Hermann Göring: End of the war

-The telegram was intercepted by Bormann, who convinced Hitler that Göring was a traitor.
+The telegram was intercepted by Bormann, who convinced Hitler that Göring was attempting a coup.
 Bormann argued that Göring's telegram was not a request for permission to act as Hitler's deputy, but a demand to resign or be overthrown.
 Bormann also intercepted another telegram in which Göring directed Ribbentrop to report to him if there was no further communication from Hitler or Göring before midnight.
 Hitler sent a reply to Göring—prepared with Bormann's help—rescinding the 1941 decree and threatening him with execution for high treason unless he immediately resigned from all of his offices.
-Göring duly resigned.
-Afterwards, Hitler (or Bormann, depending on the source) ordered the SS to place Göring, his staff, and Lammers under house arrest at Obersalzberg.
+Realising his situation was untenable, Göring duly resigned.
+Afterwards, Hitler (or Bormann, depending on the source) ordered the SS to place Göring, his staff and Lammers under house arrest at Obersalzberg.
 Bormann made an announcement over the radio that Göring had resigned for health reasons.

 By 26 April, the complex at Obersalzberg was under attack by the Allies, so Göring was moved to his castle at Mauterndorf.
-In his last will and testament, Hitler expelled Göring from the party, formally rescinded the decree making him his successor, and upbraided Göring for "illegally attempting to seize control of the state."
-He then appointed Karl Dönitz, the Navy's commander-in-chief, as president of the Reich and commander-in-chief of the armed forces.
+In his last will and testament, Hitler expelled Göring from the party, formally rescinded the decree making him his successor and upbraided Göring for "illegally attempting to seize control of the state".
+He then appointed Karl Dönitz, the Navy's commander-in-chief, as president of the Reich and supreme commander of the armed forces.
 Hitler and his wife, Eva Braun, committed suicide on 30 April 1945, a few hours after a hastily arranged wedding.
-Göring was freed on 5 May by a passing Luftwaffe unit, and he made his way to the U.S. lines in hopes of surrendering to them rather than to the Soviets.
-He was taken into custody near Radstadt on 6 May by elements of the 36th Infantry Division of the US Army.
+Göring was freed on 5 May by a passing Luftwaffe unit and made his way to the U.S. lines in hopes of surrendering to them rather than to the Soviets.
+He was taken into custody near Radstadt on 9 May by elements of the 36th Infantry Division of the US Army.
 This move likely saved Göring's life; Bormann had ordered him executed if Berlin had fallen.
+On 10 May, US Air Forces commander Carl Spaatz, along with Lieutenant General Hoyt Vandenberg and Spaatz's special consultant Bruce Campbell Hopper, conducted an interrogation of Göring at the Ritter School in Augsburg, Germany.

 Trial and death

 Göring was flown to Camp Ashcan, a temporary prisoner-of-war camp housed in the Palace Hotel at Mondorf-les-Bains, Luxembourg.
 Here he was weaned off dihydrocodeine (a mild morphine derivative)—he had been taking the equivalent of three or four grains (260 to 320 mg) of morphine a day—and was put on a strict diet; he lost 60 lb.
 His IQ was tested while in custody and found to be 138.
 Top Nazi officials were transferred in September to Nuremberg, which was to be the location of a series of military tribunals beginning in November.
+At Nuremberg, Göring was examined by Chief Medical Officer Lt.
+Col. Rene Juchli, who reported that Göring was "still suffering from heart disease and excess fat, both due to glandular disturbance."